Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies

 \subsection{Adding marked points}

 The computation of generating series of maps with marked points is done a posteriori.
-For the generating series of maps with loops where the position marked points are not constrained, we simply have
+For the generating series of maps with loops where the position of the marked points is not constrained, we simply have

 To force marked points and boundaries to be all together, not separated by loops, \textit{i.e.} to compute $\bs{\mathcal{F}}^{(\mathsf{g},k,\bullet k')}$, we proceed differently.

 Consider a usual map of genus $\mathsf{g}$ with $k$ boundaries of perimeters $(\ell_i)_{i = 1}^k$.
 Denote $V$ the number of vertices, $E$ the number of edges, and $(N_m)_{m \geq 1}$ the number of (non-marked) faces of degree $m$.
 We have the Euler relation